ENE Memo: February 10, 2014

 - President's trip to Colombia.
 Daniels' remarks also addressed his recent trip to Colombia, where he signed six agreements with universities to foster research, exchange programs and supercomputer collaboration.
 Daniels also met with government officials, business leaders and other prominent figures during his time in Colombia.
-More on the president's trip is here.
+More on the president's trip.

 - The search for Purdue's next provost.
 Purdue continues to make progress in its search, Williams said, and applications will be accepted through Feb.
 21. A short list of candidates is expected to be available by early March.
 On-campus visits will take place through mid-April.
 Williams invited all faculty and staff members to suggest provost candidates.
-Nominations should be directed to Timothy Zwier, search committee chair, at firstname.lastname@example.org, or to search committee members, who are listed here.
+Nominations should be directed to Timothy Zwier, search committee chair, at firstname.lastname@example.org, or to search committee members.
 Nominations and comments also may be sent through a confidential email account at email@example.com.

 - A task force to examine moving to a year-round academic calendar.
 Williams also announced that he has formed a task force that will consider the possibility of moving the University to a year-round academic calendar.
 Andrew Hirsch, professor of physics and interim department head, will chair the committee.
-A list of the committee's members and more information about its charge are here.
+Check out this list of the committee's members and more information about its charge.

 - The possible creation of a new Senate standing committee.
 The Senate is considering creating a standing committee to handle matters related to equity and diversity.
 The matter will be discussed further at the Senate's February meeting, Williams said, and more details will be available then.

 - Parking and Traffic Committee presentation.
 James McGlothlin, associate professor of health sciences and industrial technology, gave a presentation about the Parking and Traffic Committee's activities in 2012-13.
-The summary of the presentation is available here.
-The presentation is available here.
+Check out the summary of the presentation or the presentation itself.

 Reminder: Library Office Hours: Every Monday 1:30-3:30pm in ARMS 1314